albenakr/the-book-club/README.md

 >> zadig is twice in books
 >> plan image in success toast appears when you add a book, but not when you add a plan!?

+> Depending on navbar check reviews section on book_datail

 SERIOUS ONES